-The European Elections that will be held from 22 to 25 May 2014 represent a unique opportunity to make sure diabetes is high up on the EU political agenda for the next five years.
+The European Elections that took place from 22 to 25 May 2014 represented a unique opportunity to make sure diabetes is high up on the EU political agenda for the next five years.

 Why are European Elections important?
 Where can you find more information?
-How can you engage with candidates?
+How can one engage with candidates?
 What about political parties and manifestos?
-You will find in the section useful information to help you better understand what is at stake in the 2014 European Elections and support your advocacy activities in this crucial time for the European Union.
+Iin the section IDF Europe developed useful information to help better understand what was at stake in the 2014 European Elections and support advocacy activities in this crucial time for the European Union.

 Why are the European Elections important?